Semiparametric KSD test: unifying score and distance-based approaches for goodness-of-fit testing

 Tests based on IPMs can be powerful against nonparametric alternatives when sufficiently rich function classes $\mathcal{F}$ are used.
 The form and expressiveness of $\mathcal{F}$ fundamentally determine the capacity of the aggregated score statistic to capture discrepancies between the null and alternative.
 This insight has motivated a rich body of literature on hypothesis testing using IPMs~\citep{gretton2012kernel, sriperumbudur2012empirical, sejdinovic2013equivalence,liu2016kernelized,paik2023maximum}.
 In particular, we define an IPM is \textit{characteristic} if

-Examples of popular characteristic IPMs and related divergences include $\{f : f = \indicator(A), A \subseteq \mathcal{X} \}$, Kolmogorov-Smirnov (K-S) distance; $\{f : |f(x) - f(y)| / \|x - y\|_2 \leq 1 \}$, Wasserstein-1 (W-1) distance; a reproducing kernel Hilbert space (RKHS): MMD.
-Through the equivalence in~\eqref{eq:aggregate_score_test}, tests based on these IPMs can be interpreted as nonparametric score-based tests under the exponentially tilted models~\eqref{eq:nonparametric_model}, provided the IPM is characteristic.
-We formally define such tests below:
+Examples of popular characteristic IPMs and related divergences include $\{f : f = \indicator(A), A \subseteq \mathcal{X} \}$, Kolmogorov-Smirnov (K-S) distance~\citep{smirnov1948table}; $\{f : |f(x) - f(y)| / \|x - y\|_2 \leq 1 \}$, Wasserstein-1 (W-1) distance~\citep{villani2009optimal}; a reproducing kernel Hilbert space (RKHS), maximum mean discrepancy~\citep{gretton2005measuring}.
+Through the equivalence in~\eqref{eq:aggregate_score_test}, tests based on these IPMs can be interpreted as nonparametric score-based tests under the exponentially tilted models~\eqref{eq:nonparametric_model}, provided that the IPM is characteristic.
+We now formally introduce the nonparametric score-based tests.

 \begin{definition}[Nonparametric score-based test] A score-based test statistic of the form $\sup_{f \in \mathcal{F}} |\bs_\theta(X, f)|^2$, with $X \sim \prod_{i=1}^n \law(X_i)$, is called a \textit{nonparametric score-based test} if $\mathcal{F}$ induces a characteristic IPM, $\mathrm{IPM}(\law_\theta, \law; \mathcal{F})$. \end{definition}